 Commercial discards of greater amberjack from 2014 through 2016 were low relative to landings (Appendix F) and compared to discards of other snapper grouper species, indicating that fishers are likely better able to selectively harvest greater amberjack.
-In addition to the lower release mortality rate of 20% estimated for greater amberjack in the South Atlantic (SEDAR 15 2008 and SEDAR 59 2020), increasing the Season 2 commercial trip limit in under Alternative 2 could result in fewer discards of greater amberjack compared to Alternative 1 (No Action) because more fish can be kept, which is beneficial to the greater amberjack stock.
+In addition to the low release mortality rate of 20% estimated for greater amberjack in the South Atlantic (SEDAR 15 2008 and SEDAR 59 2020), increasing the Season 1 and/or Season 2 commercial trip limit under Alternatives 2 and 3 and their sub-alternatives could result in fewer discards of greater amberjack compared to Alternative 1 (No Action) because more fish can be kept, which is beneficial to the greater amberjack stock.